Dine out on our reviews of the finest merchant service providers for UK businesses

 To get started, hit one of the buttons below to answer the first question.
 Happy researching!

 What do I need to take payments at my hospitality business?

 We know that you need a merchant account to start taking payments at your bar, restaurant, or hotel.

 When you sign up with a merchant account provider, you’ll get a card machine to accept payments.
-Depending on the package and provider, you’ll also get a payment gateway for taking reservations online.
-And for an extra charge, you can get a virtual terminal for taking payments over the phone.
+Depending on the package and provider, you’ll also get a payment gateway, for taking reservations online.
+And for an extra charge, you can purchase a virtual terminal – a browser-based tool, which allows your hospitality business to take payments over the phone – as an add-on.